Ayms/bitcoin-transactions/README.md

 Install [nodejs for Windows,Mac,Linux](https://nodejs.org/en/download/package-manager/), usually this is easy

-Create a bitcoin-transactions directory, install elliptic and bs58 with npm in node-modules, copy the other modules and copy tx.js
+Create a bitcoin-transactions directory, download and unzip [master](https://github.com/Ayms/bitcoin-transactions/archive/master.zip)

 All of this does of course not apply for the browser version when it will be available